thatvirtualboy/thatvirtualboy.github.io/_pages/skydex.md

         <span class="label">Links</span>
         <h2 id="legal-title">Privacy and terms.</h2>
                 <p>
           Skydex does not track you or your app usage.
-Data sync is backed by iCloud for maximum privacy and security.
+Data sync keeps your discoveries available across supported devices.
         </p>
       </div>